brookshelley/brookshelley.github.com/books.md

     Trans women were paid to consult on this volume, and it shows.
 I'm super curious to see where the women on thr prison planet wind up.
-The art in this isn't my favorite, but it feed well-written at least.
+The art in this isn't my favorite, but it seems well-written at least.
 ## Footnotes

 [*](#les) <a name="les"></a>Lesbian Book Club